We know that producing a great public consultation report isn’t always easy.

 Sometimes it can be helpful to identify different groups of respondents – for example, organisations vs. private individuals.
 The Scottish Government included this breakdown in its consultation report on wildlife crime penalties, and listed all of the organisations which had responded.

-7. Include the questions asked
+4. Include the questions asked

 Transport for London did this in its consultation report on cycling and walking improvements between Lea Bridge and Dalston.

-8. Create a template
+3. Create a consultation report template

 Speed up the process of report-writing by creating a basic consultation report template which follows your brand guidelines and has standard headings, so you’re not starting from scratch next time.

-9. Consider publishing full responses
+2. Consider publishing full responses

 Some organisations publish responses in full (with consent and redaction where necessary).
 It’s a great way to be completely transparent about your consultation.

-10. Complete the feedback loop
+1. Complete the feedback loop

 Keep your Citizen Space consultation overview page up-to-date, so that respondents can see your progress.
 As soon as your feedback report is ready, upload it as an attachment via the Citizen Space ‘publish results’ feature so that participants can access it.